 You MUST bring the following items.
 Outdoor Action cannot supply them to you.

 _______ 1 pair camp shoes: Your feet will be tired at the end of the day, and you’ll need comfortable shoes to wear around camp.
-Camp shoes could be: sneakers/running shoes, Crocs, or sandals with a heel strap (e.g. Chacos) that will stay on your feet (not flip-flops).
-We recommend that your choice dries quickly.
+Camp shoes could be: sneakers/running shoes, Crocs, or sandals with a heel strap (e.g. Tevas or Chacos) that will stay on your feet (not flip-flops).
+Ideally, camp shoes should dry quickly.

 _______ 2-3 pairs of medium weight wool hiking socks: Wool socks keep your feet warm even when wet and give good cushioning.
 The higher the wool content of the socks the better (we recommend 85% wool, 15% nylon).
-Do not bring cotton socks.
+NOT Cotton!

 _______ Underwear as needed (recommended 1/day for females).
 Synthetic preferable.